deleeuw/jansweb/content/post/news/voronoi.md

 of objects scores and category quantifications/transformations.
 There is one star plot for each variable.
 In the star plot we draw stars by connecting each object with the categories the object is in.
-The resulting k(j) graphs are star-shaped, because the category point is the centroid of "its" object points.
+The resulting k<sub>j</sub> graphs are star-shaped, because the category point is the centroid of "its" object points.

 In the paper